OpenDFM/NeuSym-RAG/documents/vectorstore.md

 ----

 In this project, we use [Milvus](https://milvus.io/docs/v2.4.x/quickstart.md) (the lite version) as the backend vectorstore to encode and save vectors.

+> **💡 Note:** please use lowercased and underscore splitted (Pythonic) convention to name your vectorstore.
+And it should be the same as the database name.

 <details><summary>👇🏻 Click to view the vectorstore folder structure</summary>